openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 Mitigations:

-* We are growing the dev team even more.
+* We are growing the dev team.
+* We are introducing more devs on-call.
 * We are doubling down the development on performance and scalability.
 We already have designs to improve the biggest bottlenecks of Thanos.
 * In the extremely worst case: This design assumes API-driven workflows.
 This allows easy change of Observability Product if anything goes wrong.
 If our Observability Product effort totally collapses, OSD can within days (and millions $$) switch to any other vendors that support Loki APIs and Remote Write API and Prometheus/Loki read APIs.
 For example:
     * Our Grafana Cloud partner